futureverse/future.p2p/README.md

 This tells 'alice' that both are connected to the `alice/p2p` cluster.

 _Comment_: If 'bob' calls `ssh pipe.pico.sh ls`, they will _not_ see the above.
-This is because that command only lists cluster that the current user operates ("hosts").
+This is because that command only lists clusters that oneself operates ("hosts"), but not clusters one are connected to.

 ## Parallelize via private P2P Network (any user)